eshsrobotics/website-challenge-2019/README.md

 * Fix picture layout breaks with portrait dimensioned picture
 * pwa
 * add to github button on album page
+* update image cover on new album
+* eslint ignore infinite-side-bar/
+* year disappears on album page refresh
+* any image card appears to have more padding on bottom than top

 ## Maintenance
 ###  As time continues